CIIR participates in the 26th Global Health Conference in Baltimore, United States

 Service:

-CIIR is a government agency of Pará, managed by the National Institute for Social and Human Development (INDSH), in partnership with the State Department of Public Health (Sespa).
+CIIR is an agency of the government of Pará, managed by the National Institute for Social and Human Development (INDSH), in partnership with the State Department of Public Health (Sespa).
 The unit is located at Rodovia Arthur Bernardes, No. 1000, Val de Cães neighborhood, in Belém.
 More information: (91) 4042-2157/ 58/ 59.

 Text: Danielle Carvalho - Ascom CIIR